GCDigitalFellows/gcdigitalfellows.github.io/README.md

 ## Deploying

 - To deploy, use git to push this repo to the `gcdigitalfellows.github.io` master branch.
 Github should take care of building Jekyll.
 Just make sure that you at least run `npm run assets` prior to pushing.
+- Be forewarned, any changes you push to the Master branch of this repo will immediately be published on the main branch.
+I therefore urge you to work on a separate branch so you can push changes without affecting the live website.